A simple form template and how it works

 - The length of this lease is months.

 - I will pay my share of the rent and utilities on time by .

 - I will be considerate of the shared living spaces, such as the living room, kitchen, and bathroom.
-These spaces of the apartment will be cleaned after use and respected.
+These common areas of the apartment will be cleaned after use and respected.

 - We each have obligations to do the chores, including washing the dishes, vacuuming the floors, and taking out the trash.
 Chores should generally be shared on a rotational basis.

 - This residence allows overnight guests for days.
 The host will notify other tenants days ahead of time to prepare for the guests’ stay.

 - If there is any malfunction of utilities or an intrusion of living conditions (i.e. broken faucet, no hot water), the first tenant to recognize it will notify the landlord right away.
 The entire residence will pay for any costs involved.

 The landlord, , can be reached at .